Website speed is a frequent problem for most website owners. From fortune 100 companies to blog owners, having a slow website is a serious problem.

 A website optimized for web first rather than mobile might take longer to load on mobile phones.
 More people use mobile than desktop and tablets combined, so it’s the best interest of website owners to optimized their website for mobile.

 What does this mean for retention?
-First impressions matter, and if more than half of your visitors abandon your website because of slow loading speeds, keeping visitors engage with your content and converting to customer will be a hard task.
+First impressions matter, and if more than half of your visitors abandon your website because of slow loading speeds, keeping visitors engage with your content and converting them to a customer will be a hard task.

 A Hubspot case study shows that load times affect conversion rates as according to the study: “The faster your website’s load time is, the happier your visitors will be.
 In other words — when you optimize your web page’s load time, you can expect to see improvements in user experience (UX), conversion rates, and ultimately, sales revenue“,